 - It has a VO2 Max monitor, which allows you to record your fitness level over time, something that’s usually reserved for top-end devices. there is no touchscreen, but it does have an amazing app that you simply use to manage it.

 Onboard storage: Just for fitness data

 IP rating: N/A (Polar claims water resistant)

-- The Polar M200 is one of all the foremost affordable running watches money should buy and you will find it includes most of the fitness features you’ll be wanting from a smartwatch.
+- The Polar M200 is one of the foremost affordable running watches money should buy and you will find it includes most of the fitness features you’ll be wanting from a smartwatch.

 - We found the GPS may well be a bit slow from time to time, and also the design isn’t as premium as a number of the opposite devices we have seen from Polar, but apart from this is often a solid running watch with great battery life.

-- This won’t offer notifications and apps like a number of the opposite devices on this list, but if fitness is that the main aim for you the Polar M200 is a reasonable choice that gives a spread of top features.
+- This won’t offer notifications and apps like a number of the opposite devices on this list, but if fitness is the main aim for you the Polar M200 is a reasonable choice that gives a spread of top features.